Rallswert/Rallswert/README.md

 - 👋 Hi, I’m @Rallswert
 - 👀 I’m interested in Science and tecnology
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Programing
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on... idk, maybe no
 - 📫 How to reach me anyone upper than me
 - 😄 Pronouns: someone
 - ⚡ Fun fact: even me and myself meet ourself, that is why i'm was me